dergigi/dergigi.github.io/bitcoin/lessons/ch1-00-philosophy.md

 one might find out that things are not always as they seem.

 Bitcoin has a way of taking your assumptions and turning them on their heads.
-After a while, just when you were about to get comfortable with your new set of assumptions, Bitcoin will smash through a wall and shatter your assumptions again.
+After a while, just when you were about to get comfortable again, Bitcoin will smash through a wall and shatter your assumptions again.

 The following lessons are about some of the conceptual and philosophical assumptions which Bitcoin touches: identity, locality, scarcity, immutability,